Dental Implants – Raleigh, NC

 When you replace your missing teeth with a denture, you’re only able to regain about 20 percent of your original biting force.
 While this is certainly better than what you had before, dental implants help you regain up to 70 percent.
 That means chewing your favorite foods, whether it be steak or apples, feels natural and easy.
 This also makes it easier for you to maintain a more balanced diet, which gets increasingly important as you age.

-Dental implants generally last between 25 years and a lifetime when you practice daily oral care and avoid tobacco products.
+Dental implants in North Raleigh generally last between 25 years and a lifetime when you practice daily oral care and avoid tobacco products.
 In contrast, dentures need to be replaced every 7 to 10 years and dental bridges need to be replaced every 10 to 15 years.
 As long as you brush with fluoridated toothpaste twice a day and floss daily, you have very little to worry about when it comes to your implant’s health.